dasgeekchannel/AutoInstallBashScripts/README.md

 A menu will open up with selectable packages to install Select packages and click ok
 Packages will auto install
-Testing with Elementary Loki likely work with most current Ubuntu 16+ based distros
+Tested with Elementary Loki, Ubuntu 17.10, Ubuntu 18.04 Beta